How to Plan a Trip to Palmerston, Cook Islands

 The typical activities visitors get up to on Palmerston Island include the following:

-2. Fishing – You’ll meet fisherfolk fishing from shore, as well as within the lagoon.
-This is not just to feed the community but to also ship to Rarotonga.
-If you play your cards right, you might even be invited on a fishing tour of the lagoon
+- Fishing – You’ll meet fisherfolk fishing from shore, as well as within the lagoon.
+This is not just to feed the community but also to ship to Rarotonga.
+If you play your cards right, you might even be invited on a fishing tour of the lagoon.

-4. Help with community projects – Part of immersing in the local culture (and thanking the island for their hospitality) is helping with whatever projects are happening.
+- Help with community projects – Part of immersing oneself in the local culture (and thanking the island for its hospitality) is helping with whatever projects are underway.
 It could be painting a house or offering your skills; nurses, doctors, teachers and IT technicians are always in high demand!

-5. Experience a Sunday church service – One of the most striking buildings on Palmerston Island is the church.
-Attend the church on a Sunday morning and see the locals dressed in their best hats with their best singing voices, creating harmonies that are sure to move you.
+- Experience a Sunday church service – One of the most striking buildings on Palmerston Island is the church.
+Attend the church on a Sunday morning and see the locals dressed in their finest hats, accompanied by their best singing voices, creating harmonies that are sure to move you.

 A few honourable mentions include playing sports with the locals (usually volleyball or football/soccer) and, of course, snorkelling.
 See more typical Cook Islands experiences in the 101 Best Things to Do in the Cook Islands: The Ultimate List.